OLekgetho/IaC_Terraform/README.md

-# Deploying Azure Infrasturcture with Terraform and Deploying the Terraform on GitHub with Git
+# Infrastructure as Code (IaC) Deployment on Azure with Terraform and Git

 ## Tools used